Thomas Johnson (judge): Revolutionary years

 In 1774 and 1775, the Maryland assembly sent him as a delegate to the Continental Congress.
 In the Congress Johnson was allied with those who favored separation from Great Britain.
 In November 1775, Congress created a Committee of [Secret] Correspondence that was to seek foreign support for the war.
-Thomas Johnson, along with Benjamin Franklin, and Benjamin Harrison V, were initially named to the committee.
+Thomas Johnson, along with Benjamin Franklin and Benjamin Harrison V, were initially named to the committee.

 Johnson returned to Maryland and continued his work in the state's Assembly when the United States Declaration of Independence was signed.
 In 1775 he drafted the declaration of rights adopted by the Maryland assembly and later included as the first part of the state's first constitution.
 It was adopted for Maryland by the state's constitutional convention at Annapolis in 1776.
-He also served as brigadier general in the Maryland militia.
+He also served as a senior brigadier general in the Maryland militia from January 1776 to February 1777, commanding troops sent to aid Washington during his retreat through New Jersey in the winter.
 Thomas Johnson and his brothers supported the revolution by manufacturing ammunition and possibly cannon.
 Their former factory, Catoctin Furnace, is now part of a state park near Camp David, just north of Frederick, Maryland.
 In the winter of 1777, Johnson delivered supplies to the Continental Army encampment at Valley Forge.

 Earlier in 1777, the state legislature elected Johnson as the new state's first Governor.
 He served in that capacity until 1779.
 In the 1780s he held a number of judicial posts in Maryland, as well as serving in the assembly in 1780, 1786, and 1787.
 He pushed a bill through the Maryland Assembly naming commissioners to meet with Virginia's commissioners to "…frame such liberal and equitable regulations concerning [the Potomac] river as may be mutually advantageous to the two states and that they make report thereon to the General assembly."
 Although Johnson was not a commissioner, the resulting conference agreed to regulate and settle the jurisdiction and navigation on their mutual border of the Potomac River.
 Their process served as a predecessor to the Constitutional Convention of 1787.
 Johnson attended the Maryland Convention in 1788, where he successfully urged the state's ratification of the United States Constitution.
+That year, he lost to John Eager Howard in the Maryland gubernatorial election.